 An individual will typically need to seek out an “alternative” product such as a guaranteed issue life insurance policy or an accidental death policy should they still wish to purchase some “kind” of protection for their families.

 As for those…

-Who may have only suffered from a single Cerebrovascular Accidents and aren’t currently suffering from any kind of “significant” complications from this single attack, it’s quite possible that you may be able to qualify for a traditional life insurance policy, however it’s safe to say that you probably won’t be able to qualify for a Standard or Better rate.
+Who may have only suffered from a single Cerebrovascular Accidents and aren’t currently suffering from any “significant” complications from this single attack, you may be able to qualify for a traditional life insurance policy, however, it’s safe to say that you probably won’t be able to qualify for a Standard or Better rate.

 The good news is…